 1. Attract firms involved in coastal protection and restoration and urban water management.

-Who: NOLABA, GNO Inc., Louisiana Economic Development, The Data Center, Propeller When: Next five years Resources: Staff time
+Who: PPP, NOLABA, GNO Inc., Louisiana Economic Development, The Data Center.

+Propeller
-Market New Orleans aggressively to firms involved in coastal protection and restoration and to management and engineering units that are particularly well-suited for city locations.
-Promote New Orleans as a location for professional and technical workers (e.g., science, engineering, architecture, planning) needed by the industry.

-Expand the research capacity of local research institutions and promote university/industry partnerships.

-- > Support locally-based energy service companies to expand into this market. - Prepare higher education and workforce training programs to fill jobs in these industries at all levels.
-Who: Colleges and universities, Job 1, S&WB, professional associations, non-profits When: Next five years Resources: Federal, state and local funding
+- > Market New Orleans aggressively to firms involved in coastal protection and restoration and to management and engineering units that are particularly well-suited for city locations. - > Promote New Orleans as a location for professional and technical workers (e.g., science, engineering, architecture, planning) needed by the industry. - > Expand the research capacity of local research institutions and promote university/industry partnerships. - > Support locally-based energy service companies to expand into this market. - Prepare higher education and workforce training programs to fill jobs in these industries at all levels.
+Who: Colleges and universities, Job 1.
+S&WB, professional associations, non-profits

+Resources: Federal, state and local funding